trunk-io/docs/check/configuration/supported/stylua.md

 * `stylua.toml`
 * `.stylua.toml`

 You can move these files to `.trunk/configs` and `trunk check` will still find them.
-See [Moving Linter Configs](..#moving-linter-configs) for more info.Trunk check provides a default `stylua.toml` if your project does not already have one.
+See [Moving Linter Configs](..#moving-linter-configs) for more info.
+Trunk check provides a default `stylua.toml` if your project does not already have one.